Understanding the Effects of Using Heroin

 Heroin is an Opioid which has powerful effects and poses serious risks.
 Although Heroin is illegal to use or possess in the United States, many people use Heroin as a recreational drug to experience intense euphoria.
-It is usually manufactured as white or brown powder.
+It is usually manufactured as white or brown powder or in a form known as black tar.
 The most common way to administer the drug is by injecting it into the veins, although heroin can also be smoked, snorted, and inhaled.

-Heroin affects the brain by binding to its Opioid receptors.
+Heroin affects the brain and nervous system by binding to their Opioid receptors.
 The brain naturally produces neurotransmitters which bind to Opioid receptors to regulate feelings of pain and pleasure.
 When someone injects Heroin into their body, the drug quickly reaches the brain and binds to these receptors in place of Morphine and other natural Opioids.

 In turn, this disrupts the normal functioning of the brain and overcharges the production of dopamine, a chemical which regulates happiness and plays a role in reinforcing behavior.
 The sudden abundance of dopamine in the brain causes a surge of happiness and positivity, the characteristics of a Heroin “rush.”
 As the brain begins to adapt to the presence of Heroin, the “rush” gives way to several hours of a dream-like trance.
 These effects of Heroin are so potent that many people become addicted after using the drug only once or twice.